orbeon/orbeon-forms-doc/xforms/events-standard.md

 ### Top-level event handlers

-Since late January 2010 builds, you can place event handlers at the top-level under the `<xh:body>` element:
+You can place event handlers at the top-level under the `<xh:body>` element:

 ```xml
 <xh:body>